schollz/granchild/README.md

 - "size" and "density" of granulation are quantized, and easily accessed (see layout)
 - sequencer is quantized (using @tyleretters's lattice)
 - voices limited to only 4
-- samples mapped to 21 keys
+- samples mapped to 18 keys
 - can record live input
+- granulation uses stereo samples

 reference in that demo video above - here are the four samples used. first two are things i recorded with [mx.samples](https://llllllll.co/t/mx-samples/41400), the other two are samples @tehn included on the default norns: